- Home

 However, many employers will pay more than this into your pension, so make sure you’re aware of your particular employer’s pension scheme rules.
 Some employers, for example, may agree to increase the amount they pay into your pension up to a certain limit.

-Book your free pension review
+Get your free no-obligation pension consultation

-If you’re considering getting professional financial advice, Unbiased is offering Rest Less members a free pension review.
-It’s a chance to have a qualified local advisor give an unbiased assessment of your retirement savings.
+If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
+It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
+Capital at risk.

 3. Start paying into a private pension

-You could pay a little into a private pension every month on top of your employer’s scheme, if you wish (but maximise your employer contributions first).
+You could consider paying a little into a private pension every month on top of your employer’s scheme, if you wish (but maximise your employer contributions first).
 This might give you access to a wider choice of investments than your company scheme provides.
 If you’re self-employed, you may already be paying into a private pension scheme.
 You won’t benefit from employer contributions in a private pension, but you’ll still receive tax relief at your marginal rate.

-4. Top up your State Pension
+4. State Pension top up

 You can find out how much State Pension you’re on track to receive by requesting a State Pension forecast, which will also include how much you’re on track to receive based on your current NI record, and how much you’re likely to get if you continue working up to State Pension age.
-If you’re not on track to receive the full amount (currently £203.85 a week in 2023/24) you need to check your NI record, which will show you any incomplete years in your record since 2006.
+If you’re not on track to receive the full amount (currently £221.20 a week in 2024/25) you need to check your NI record, which will show you any incomplete years in your record since 2006.
 Read more in our article Is it worth paying to top up your State Pension?

 5. Set up salary sacrifice